 Japanese gardens in spring are always surrounded by so many beautiful flowers that it can sometimes be easy to mistake any pink flowers you happen to spot as the famous cherry blossom (sakura).
-But this is not always the case, there are certain features that differentiate the cherry, plum, and peach blossoms among all the other pink petals you will see across the country.
+In fact, even people in Japan who every year go to parks to appreciate the beauty of sakura can at times mistake the type of flower they are admiring.
+So there should be shame if you happen to take pictures of a gorgeous plum tree while thinking you are seeing cherry blossoms.
+However, there are certain features that differentiate the cherry, plum, and peach blossoms among all the other pink petals you will see across the country.
 Let’s take a closer look!

-The easiest way to spot the difference between a cherry, plum or peach flower is by observing the petal’s natural shape.
-Cherry blossoms have a unique cleft at the tip of their petals which add to their pretty features and increasing popularity.
+The easiest way to spot the difference between a cherry, plum, or peach flower is by observing the petal’s natural shape.
+Cherry blossoms have a unique cleft at the tip of their petals, which add to their pretty features and incredible popularity.

 Plum blossoms, on the other hand, have rounded petals while peach blossoms have tear-drop shaped petals.